-As shown in Table 18-1, an estimated \$281 billion of user charges for 2024 will be credited directly to expenditure accounts and will generally be available for expenditure when they are collected, without further action by the Congress.
-An estimated \$221 of user charges for 2024 will be deposited in offsetting receipt accounts and will be available to be spent only according to the legislation that established the charges.
+tion by the Congress.
+An estimated \$374 of user charges for 2025 will be deposited in offsetting receipt accounts and will be available to be spent only according to the legislation that established the charges.

-As shown in Table 18-4, the Administration is proposing new or increased user charges that would, in the aggregate, increase collections by an estimated \$805 million in 2024 and an estimated total of \$28 billion from 2025 through 2033.
+As shown in Table 19-4, the Administration is proposing new or increased user charges that would, in the aggregate, increase collections by an estimated \$212 million in 2025 and an estimated total of \$21 billion from 2026 through 2034.
 These estimates reflect only the amounts to be collected; they do not include related spending.
-Each proposal is classified as either discretionary or mandatory, as those terms are defined in the Balanced Budget and Emergency Deficit Control Act of 1985, as amended.
+Each proposal is classified as either discretionary or mandatory, as those terms are defined in the Balanced Budget and Emergency Deficit Control Act of 1985, as amended (BBEDCA).
 "Discretionary" refers to user charges controlled through annual appropriations acts and generally under the jurisdiction of the appropriations committees in the Congress.
 "Mandatory" refers to user charges controlled by permanent laws and under the jurisdiction of the authorizing committees.
-These and other terms are discussed further in this volume in Chapter 15, "Budget Concepts."
+These and other terms are discussed further in the "Budget Concepts" chapter of this volume.